DucAnhNTT/DucAnhNTT/README.md

 ### 👋👋👋 WELCOME TO MY PAGE 👋👋👋
 Hello!
 I'm Duc Anh, a third-year Computer Science student,  with a goal to become a Data Engineer.
-My interest is Big Data and Cloud technologies.<br>
+My interest is in Big Data and Cloud technologies.<br>

 - 🚀 I am currently engaged in advanced data engineering projects, and continuously expanding my knowledge and skills in this field.